Skip to main content

 Navigate to the left Main Menu and select Clusters.

-The cluster deployment process can take 15 to 30 min.
-The deployment time varies depending on the cloud provider, cluster profile, cluster size, and the node pool configurations provided.
+The cluster deployment process can take 15 to 30 minutes.
+Deployment time varies depending on the cloud provider, cluster profile, cluster size, and node pool configurations provided.
 You can learn more about the deployment progress by reviewing the event log.
-Click on the Events tab to view the log.
+Choose your cluster and select the Events tab to view the log.

 Navigate to the left Main Menu and select Clusters.